curl/everything-curl/building-binary.md

 ### yum

 With Redhat Linux and CentOS Linux derivates, you use `yum` to install packages.
-Install the command line tool with:
+Install the command-line tool with:

     yum install curl

-You install the libcurl development package (with include files and some docs etc) with this:
+You install the libcurl development package (with include files and some docs, etc.) with this:

     yum install curl-devel